Tag Archives: Dystonia

 Now let us learn about the different signs and symptoms of dyskinesia:

 The signs and symptoms of dyskinesia differ from person to person.
-With a slight twitch of the head, arm, or leg, they may be very mild.
+They may be mild, with a slight head, arm, or leg twitch.
 They can also be severe, causing various body parts to move involuntarily.
-Dyskinesia can happen itself in a variety of ways, including:
+Dyskinesia can happen in a variety of ways, including:

 • fidgeting